 On first impression upon arriving in Thailand, Bangkok can be quite a culture shock.
 It’s huge, loud and a big contrast to rural Thailand.
 However, once you’ve spent a couple of hours in the city, you’ll start to see why this thriving, culture rich metropolis is the beating heart of South East Asia; the city that most backpackers and holiday travellers begin their journey in.

-Due to the busy environment and so many other places to visit in Thailand, many visitors opt for 3-4 days in the city before moving on.
+Due to the busy environment and so many other places to visit in Thailand, many visitors opt for 3 days in Bangkok before moving on.
 We believe this is the perfect time to get a good experience of Bangkok, although there’s plenty to do in the city if you wanted to stay longer.
-View our recommended 3-day itinerary below to make the most out of your short stay!
+View our recommended Bangkok 3 day itinerary below to make the most out of your short stay!

 Day 1 – Morning:

 Temples – Thailand is thriving with impressive Buddhist temples and Bangkok has some of the best to see.
-What better way to start your stay in the city than a tour of the finest temples?
+What better way to start your 3 days in Bangkok than a tour of the finest temples?
 As there’s so many, you could be visiting new temples every day during your stay; so, we’ve selected 3 of our favourites.
 Remember to dress in black or white and cover up your body as a requirement to gain entry.

 Temple of the Wat Pho and the Reclining Buddha – This temple has a collection of Buddha statues and golden shrines, most notably, a huge golden Buddha lying down on its side.
 This active temple welcomes both tourists and religious locals and is looked after by Buddhist monks.
 One detail we remember in particular was the enchanting sound the mini donation bowls made as you dropped coins inside.